nernada

 The ATM/Rituals of Debt

-The ATM/Rituals of Debt - Multimedia interactive installation, variable dimensions, 2024 Exhibited: Schmiede Workshau, Austria (September 2024) , part of V2_ Summer Sessions Residency The Susuk ATM reimagines debt as both a financial and mystical transaction.
-While society dismisses practices like susuk as superstition, it normalises equally exploitative systems of credit and loans—both binding people into cycles of obligation and submission.
+The ATM/Rituals of Debt - Multimedia interactive installation, variable dimensions, 2024.
+Exhibited: Schmiede Workshau, Austria (September 2024) , part of V2_ Summer Sessions Residency.
+Game design in collaboration with Ula Zuhra.
+The Susuk ATM reimagines debt as both a financial and mystical transaction.
+While society dismisses practices like susuk as superstition, it normalises equally exploitative systems of credit and loans, both binding people into cycles of obligation and submission.
 By turning finance into ritual, the work blurs the boundaries between technology, mysticism, and economy.
-While society shuns black magic like susuk* as taboo, it accepts equally exploitative systems like credit and loans.
+While society shuns black magic like susuk as taboo, it accepts equally exploitative systems like credit and loans.
 Both forms of debt lock individuals into cycles of obligation, material and spiritual.
 Debt becomes a tool of submission, exposing deeper truths about dependence and control.
 This speculative ATM playfully envisions a cheeky intersection of technology, mysticism, and economy, transforming a mundane financial transaction into an intimate ritual.
 As an interactive piece, it invites users to submit something personal in exchange for a return, blending vulnerability with the mechanics of exchange.
 By acting as a portal where ritual meets finance, it challenges the divide between institutional systems and occult practices, revealing their shared roots in debt and submission.
 In uncertain economic times, both tools serve as mechanisms of control, feeding the human hunger for immediacy.
 Donna Haraway’s cyborg—a boundary-blurring figure—resonates here: the susuk ATM reimagines the consumer as a hybrid of desire and debt, navigating the blurred lines between agency, technology, and mysticism.

 Womb, Exit